 Building emissions are determined according to designated greenhouse gas coefficients for various fuel types.
 While the bill assigns coefficients for the initial compliance period, those for subsequent compliance periods will be determined via the rulemaking process.
-Int.
-1253’s emissions reduction targets, including its increased stringency from 2030 onward, is premised on New York City’s electric grid becoming much cleaner in the future.
+Local Law 97’s emissions reduction targets, including its increased stringency from 2030 onward, is premised on New York City’s electric grid becoming much cleaner in the future.

 A cleaner grid will allow building owners to tap into emission savings by converting from polluting carbon-fueled building systems to cleaner systems powered by electricity from the grid.
 Large-scale offshore wind farms, increased solar capacity, linkages with Quebec hydropower, and movement towards a decentralized grid together promise to modernize our grid and increase electrification’s viability as a sustainability measure.